-The most common way to begin an interview revolves around one simple question: Tell us something about yourself.
-This question, though seemingly simple, is the one that sets-up the whole interview.
-An imprecise response here can do irreversible damage, as this question is the window through which you let the panelist into your life and thought processes.
+Your answer to the introduction questions sets up the whole interview.
+An imprecise response here can do irreversible damage, as this question is the window through which you let the panellist into your life and thought processes.

-- Majority students are not sure about this question and can never really nail down the details that they would like to share here.
+- Majority of the students are not sure about this question and can never really nail down the details that they would like to share here.